NJ PBS: Stations

-NJ PBS' four full-power stations reach a potential audience of almost 28 million people in parts of six states—all of New Jersey, plus parts of New York, Connecticut, Pennsylvania, Delaware, and even Maryland.
-While this gives NJ PBS one of the largest potential audiences in the country, it also must compete directly against three of the most-watched PBS member stations in the country–sister stations WNET and WLIW, as well as WHYY-TV.
+NJ PBS' four full-power stations reach a potential audience of almost 28 million people in parts of six states, reaching all of New Jersey, along with parts of New York, Connecticut, Pennsylvania, Delaware, and even Maryland.
+While this gives NJ PBS one of the largest potential audiences in the country, it also must compete directly against three of the most-watched PBS member stations in the country, sister stations WNET and WLIW, as well as WHYY-TV.
 Additionally, WLVT-TV (channel 39) in Allentown, Pennsylvania, overlaps some of NJ PBS' broadcast area.

-In the FCC incentive auction concluded in 2017, WNJN and WNJT's spectrum was sold back to the FCC for $138,059,363 and $193,892,273, respectively.
-NJ PBS has announced that these stations will share spectrum with the two remaining stations, WNJS and WNJB respectively.
+In the FCC incentive auction concluded in 2017, WNJN and WNJT's spectrum was sold to the FCC for $138,059,363 and $193,892,273, respectively.
+NJ PBS announced that these stations would share spectrum with the two remaining stations, WNJS and WNJB respectively.
 On January 23, 2018, per FCC filings, WNJN began channel-sharing with WNJB and WNJT began channel-sharing with WNJS.